Sheng ji

 The article below mainly describes the bashi fen variant, with players playing with two decks and in fixed partnerships.

 Players and objective

 The game is played with four players in fixed partnerships, with players sitting across each other forming a team.
 Each team has a rank that they are currently playing, henceforth referred to as their score.
-At the beginning of a match, everyone starts at a score of 2.
+At the beginning of a match, both teams start at a score of 2.

-The teams are divided into the "declarers" (also known as "defenders") and the "opponents" (also known as "attackers"), which are determined in the process of the game and will change frequently (see below).
-Ultimately, the purpose of the game is to raise one's own team to the score of above ace, while preventing the other team from doing so.
+One team is designated the "declarers" (also known as "defenders") and the other team is designated the "opponents" (also known as "attackers").
+This designation of teams is determined in the process of the game and will change frequently.

+The objective and scoring for each team is slightly different: